H-SG/aoc_2023_python/README.md

 ### Regex Redux
 Again it really feels like Regexs are the way to go.
 I've cleaned up a bit without changing my original approach, I don't *think* I can eliminate more for loops, but I don't want to spend more time on this now

+## Day 4
+Let's be honest, I could've used some regexs again, but regular ol' string comprehension is perfectly cromulent in this application.
+Nice and straightforward one today.